Feeling nervous is one of the many wonderful experiences we humans enjoy.

 Your heart beats faster, your blood pressure rises and your system is flooded with the fight-or-flight hormones adrenaline and cortisol.

-Evolution has primed your body to help you survive the coming challenge, and it doesn’t much care whether that’s pitching to the owner of an amazing boutique or bringing down a sabre-tooth tiger so your tribe of hungry cave-people can eat tonight.
+Evolution has primed your body to help you survive the coming challenge, and it doesn’t much care whether that’s pitching to the owner of an amazing boutique or bringing down a sabre-tooth tiger so your tribe of cave-people can eat tonight.

 Look at it this way: when you’re in a nervous state you’re at least 10% more alive than normal.